giantswarm/inago/docs/k8s.md

 Now, a single command lets us update the whole k8s-node group

 ```
-$ inagoctl update k8s-node --max-growth=0 --min-alive=1 --ready-secs=60
+$ inagoctl update k8s-node --max-growth=0 --min-alive=2 --ready-secs=60
 2016-04-14 15:45:22.988 | INFO     | context.Background: Succeeded to update 3 slices for group 'k8s-node': [045 3a9 79b].
 ```

 And we're done!
-Another `kubectl describe nodes` will show that we're now running version 1.2.2 on our nodes.
+After a while, all nodes will be updated and another `kubectl describe nodes` will show that we’re now running 3 nodes with kubelet and proxy version 1.2.2 deployed.

 Looking closely at the update command above we can inspect some of its options. `--max-growth=0` tells Inago to not start any additional instances, which means it has to remove an instance to be able to start a new one.
-In this example this is due to the fact that we don't have any free machine left. `--min-alive=1` tells Inago to keep at least one instance of the group alive during the update process, we could also use `2` here, to have more availability during the update.
-Last but not least `--ready-secs=60` tells Inago to wait 60 seconds between updates.
-This gives the new instances some time to start replicating or do some other bootstrapping activities.
-Note that this might need to be higher, once you're actually running pods on these nodes, as the pods might need to get rescheduled.
+In this example this is due to the fact that we don't have any free machine left. `--min-alive=2` tells Inago to keep at least two instances of the group alive during the update process. the `ready-secs` flag determines how long Inago waits between rounds of updating.
+This gives the new node a bit of time to start replicating that pod we scheduled.

+Watching `kubectl get deployments` during the update process, we would see that available instances of our hello-node pod shortly go down to 2, while a Kubernetes node is being updated and then quickly come up again to 3.

 ### Updating the Master

 Now sadly, we didn't use an HA deployment of the Kubernetes master, so Inago's update command isn't of help much here.
 Accordingly, we will have a short downtime of our API while we update this group.
-Luckily, Kubernetes nodes and their pods don't rely on the API server that much and will usually not be impacted by this downtime.
+Luckily, Kubernetes nodes and their pods don't rely on the API server that much and will usually stay running while we update the master.

 Again we need to update our unit files to use the newest image.
 After that a short series of commands will update the group.